S. Jay Plager

-Sheldon Jay Plager (born May 16, 1931, Long Branch, New Jersey) is a Senior United States circuit judge of the United States Court of Appeals for the Federal Circuit.
+Sheldon Jay Plager (born May 16, 1931) is an American judge who is a Senior United States circuit judge of the United States Court of Appeals for the Federal Circuit.

 Early life and education

 Born in Long Branch, New Jersey to A.L. and Clara Plager, Plager was educated in the public schools.
-He received his Artium Baccalaureus degree from the University of North Carolina in 1952, and his Juris Doctor from the University of Florida College of Law in 1958, with high honors, followed by a Master of Laws from Columbia Law School in 1961.
+He received his B.A. degree from the University of North Carolina in 1952, and his Juris Doctor from the University of Florida College of Law in 1958, with high honors, followed by a Master of Laws from Columbia Law School in 1961.
 He was in the United States Navy from 1948 to 1970, being commissioned as an ensign in 1952 and serving in active duty following World War II, earning the rank of Commander before he retired.